 - 1) Remain Calm.

-- 2) Close Zone 3 door (it will lock automatically).
+- 2) Close the Control Room door (it will lock automatically).

 - 3) Remove participant from scanner.

 - 4) Close and lock the Scanner Room door.

 - 5) Shelter in place in the Equipment Room until notified that it is safe to leave the building.